facebookresearch/esm/README.md

 ESMFold harnesses the ESM-2 language model to generate accurate structure predictions end to end directly from the sequence of a protein.

 In November 2022, we released `v0` of the [ESM Metagenomic Atlas](https://esmatlas.com), an open atlas of 617 million predicted metagenomic protein structures.
 The Atlas was updated in March 2023 in collaboration with EBI.
-The new `v2023_02` adds another 150 million predicted structures to the Atlas.
+The new `v2023_02` adds another 150 million predicted structures to the Atlas, as well as pre-computed ESM2 embeddings.
 Bulk download, blog post and the resources provided on the Atlas website are documented [on this README](#atlas).

 In December 2022, we released two simultaneous preprints on protein design.
-["Language models generalize beyond natural proteins"](https://doi.org/10.1101/2022.12.21.521521) uses ESM2 to design de novo proteins.
-The data associated with the preprint can be found in [scripts/design_lm/](scripts/design_lm/).
+* "Language models generalize beyond natural proteins" ([PAPER](https://doi.org/10.1101/2022.12.21.521521), [CODE](examples/lm-design/)) uses ESM2 to design de novo proteins.
+The code and data associated with the preprint can be found [here](examples/lm-design/).
-["A high-level programming language for generative protein design"](https://doi.org/10.1101/2022.12.21.521526) uses ESMFold to design proteins according to a high-level programming language.
+* "A high-level programming language for generative protein design" ([PAPER](https://doi.org/10.1101/2022.12.21.521526), [CODE](examples/protein-programming-language/)) uses ESMFold to design proteins according to a high-level programming language.